gatluaknyang/M-E_SSD_TOOL-_APP/README.md

 # Guuk Studio - M&E Toolkit for South Sudan

-A mobile-first Monitoring & Evaluation Toolkit developed by **Guuk Studio**, designed for **NGOs, UN Agencies, Government Departments, and Business Communities** in South Sudan.
+A powerful, mobile-first Monitoring & Evaluation Toolkit developed by **Guuk Studio**, designed for **NGOs, UN Agencies, Government Departments, and Business Communities** in South Sudan.

 This application enables field workers to collect and submit critical data even when offline, syncing automatically when internet becomes available.